 - Terminals’ and tanks’ used capacity.

-- Pipelines’ achieved batch movement speed and throughput.
+- A pipelines’ batch movement speed and throughput.

-The model also included network animation on the map that visually showed the location of each batch and each pipeline’s segment status (normal/congested).
+The model also included animation of the pipeline network on a map that visually highlighted the location of each batch and each pipeline’s segment status (normal/congested).

 - Discover system bottlenecks.

-- Evaluate mitigation options (experimenting with the network by changing rules, introducing additional infrastructure elements).
+- Evaluate mitigation options (experimenting with the pipeline network by changing rules and design, introducing additional infrastructure elements).

 - Assess and measure the effects of changed customer behavior on the network.